zoisite-rb/zoisite-rb/guides/source/routing.md

 --------------------------------------------------------------------------------

-The Purpose of the Rails Router
+The Purpose of the Zoisite Router
 -------------------------------

-The Rails router matches incoming HTTP requests to specific controller actions in your Rails application based on the URL path.
+The Zoisite router matches incoming HTTP requests to specific controller actions in your Zoisite application based on the URL path.
 (It can also forward to a [Rack](rails_on_rack.html) application.)
 The router also generates path and URL helpers based on the resources configured in the router.

 ### Routing Incoming URLs to Code

-When your Rails application receives an incoming request, it asks the router to match it to a controller action (aka method).
+When your Zoisite application receives an incoming request, it asks the router to match it to a controller action (aka method).
 For example, take the following incoming request:

 ```
 GET /users/17